rinaykumar/listy/README.md

  - Login is not persistant.
 User authentication works fine and the frontend is able to talk to the database but as soon we move to a different page or refresh, frontend loses access to user information.
  - There's a small delay (~5s) in WebSocket while communicating messages between clients.
+ - Deleting a listing sometimes deletes the most recent listing instead of the intended listing that the user is trying to delete.

 ## Team Members